 Chicago and Harold Washington

-Harold Washington was known as Chicago’s first African American mayor (1983-87) and as a reform mayor who presided over a drastic reduction in patronage jobs, the death of “the machine as we knew it” in the face of massive city council resistance – a period called “council wars.”
-Washington’s innovative, neighborhood-oriented economic policy is less well known.
-City planner Robert Mier and a set of local academics and activists had created the Rehab Network and the Community Workshop in Economic Development, and their ideas infused Washington’s campaign.
-Mier later became Commissioner of Economic Development, and many others became involved in administrative posts or in continued neighborhood activism pressuring the city administration.
+Harold Washington was known as Chicago’s first African American mayor (1983-87) and as a reform mayor who presided over a drastic reduction in patronage jobs, the death of “the machine as we knew it” in the face of massive city council resistance – a period called “council wars” that occupied the first two years of his mayoralty.

-Research by Kenneth Reardon, Xolela Mangcu, and Pierre Clavel, and contributions from many others, are reflected in the Cornell collection.
-At this time, there are 40 city documents and other items from the neighborhood movement, 32 news clippings covering mainly the years 1980-1988, and eight longer manuscripts and published articles.
+Cornell University Library’s Division of Rare and Manuscript Collections holds materials supplied by Kenneth Reardon, Xolela Mangcu, and Pierre Clavel, including contributions from many others.
+They are held as Series VIII: Chicago, including city documents, items from the neighborhood movement, news clippings, and longer manuscripts and published articles.
 There is also a 25-minute video, “Harold Washington and the Neighborhoods,” produced by Wim Wiewel and Pierre Clavel in 1991.
+The index for the Cornell holdings is accessed at http://rmc.library.cornell.edu/EAD/htmldocs/RMA03414.html